top of page

 5. “Just didn’t feel smooth”

-An intangible but common complaint.
-This usually reflects uneven formatting rhythm.
+This intangible but common complaint usually reflects uneven formatting rhythm.
 Look for chapter headers that don’t stand out, strange spacing, or a lack of visual hierarchy.

 6. “Confusing when the POV changed”